cmaron/CS-7641-assignments/assignment2/README.md

 If you are running this code in OS X you should consider downloading Jython directly.
 The version provided by homebrew does mot seem to work as expected for this code.

+On windows, install Jython 2.7.0 as the 2.7.1 can have issues.
+Used the installer version with Standard install to C:\jython2.7.0 path for simplicity.

 ## Data

 The data loading code expects datasets to be stored in "./data".